MisterZork/Session3_Projet/README.md

-# PPC-Session3
+# ShortPath
 ## Description

-This project is focused on finding the shortest path possible in a given graph.
-It uses various algorithms to determine the most efficient route between nodes.
+This project is focused on finding the shortest path possible in a given graph, following every node once.

 ## Requirements